Eschatologue/CM_wiki/docs/spells/3rd-level.md

 When you move within 5 feet of a creature or an object that isn't being worn or carried, it takes 1d6 fire damage from your trail of heat.
 A creature or object can take this damage only once during a turn.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, increase your speed by 5 feet for each spell slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, increase your speed by 5 feet for each :rsc-spell-slot: **Spell Slot** level above 3rd.
 The spell deals an additional 1d6 fire damage for each slot level above 3rd.

 ### Aura of Vitality
 *3rd-level evocation*